Joe Emery

-Joseph Alfred Emery (born 27 December 2006) is an English professional footballer who plays as a defender for side Sheffield Wednesday.
+Joseph Alfred Emery (born 18 April 2007) is an English professional footballer who plays as a defender for National League North club South Shields on loan from side Sheffield Wednesday.

 Club career

 Sheffield Wednesday

 Emery joined Sheffield Wednesday from Charlton Athletic.

 He signed his first professional contract with the club on 2 July 2025.
 He made his debut on the 13 August 2025 in the EFL Cup against Bolton Wanderers, starting the match before being replaced by Max Lowe on the 69 minute after picking up cramp - the game finished 3–3, with the young Owls side going on to win on peanlties.
 In September 2025, he made his first Championship squad against Queens Park Rangers, but remained an unused substitute.
+On 24 January 2026, Emery made his Championship debut, coming off the bench for Reece Johnson against Bristol City.
+Following the end of the 2025–26 season, the new ownership at Sheffield Wednesday exercised their one year option to keep him at the club until 2027.
+Ahead of the following season, he would sign a new one-year contract, with a club option for another year.

+On 11 September 2026, Emery joined National League North club South Shields on a 28 day loan.
+His first match was a 0–6 defeat against Hereford the following day.